shinshin86/neverchange/README.md

 NeverChange is a database solution for web applications using SQLite WASM and OPFS.

-## ⚠ Alpha Version Warning
+## 👩‍💻 Beta Version Warning 👨‍💻

-**This package is currently in alpha stage.
+**This package is currently in beta stage.
 The interface and method names may change with each update.
 Please use with caution.**

 ## Table of Contents